catman85/facebook-bumper-bot/README.md

 [![GitHub stars](https://img.shields.io/github/stars/catman85/facebook-bumper-bot.svg?style=flat-square)](https://github.com/catman85/facebook-bumper-bot/stargazers) [![GitHub forks](https://img.shields.io/github/forks/catman85/facebook-bumper-bot.svg?style=flat-square)](https://github.com/catman85/facebook-bumper-bot/network) [![HitCount](http://hits.dwyl.io/catman85/facebook-bumper-bot.svg)](http://hits.dwyl.io/catman85/facebook-bumper-bot) [![GitHub license](https://img.shields.io/github/license/catman85/facebook-bumper-bot.svg?style=flat-square)](https://github.com/catman85/facebook-bumper-bot/blob/master/LICENSE)

-### A tool that automates the process of bumping multiple posts in facebook.
+### A tool that automates the process of bumping multiple posts on facebook.
 Given a list of permalinks (posts to bump) form a text file and the credentials of a fake account, this java program spawns a browser, with the help of selenium, that acts as if a user is manually bumping someone's posts.
 And by bumping I mean leaving a comment, waiting a bit, and then deleting it.